Guitar Secrets Lead Guitar Made Easy

 A minor Pentatonic scale, starting on the C note.

-By now you should be familiar with the A minor pentatonic scale in the root note fret position, tablature, exercises and triplets.
-I would now like to expand a little more on the A minor pentatonic scale at a different position.
-The root note fret for the A minor pentatonic scale starts on the 5th fret.
+By now, you should be familiar with the A minor pentatonic scale in the root note fret position, tablature, exercises and triplets.
+I would now like to expand a little more on the A minor pentatonic scale, and show you the next position.
+The root note fret, for the A minor pentatonic scale, starts on the 5th fret.
 But the same scale and same notes can be played starting at other frets and different positions.
+Repeat: the same scale and same notes can be played starting at other frets and different positions.
+You can play the A minor pentatonic scale all over the fret-board.
+The root note fret is the easiest and most desired position to play.
+That’s just my opinion though.
+You can really burn up the notes when you use the root note fret position.

 The root note fret for A minor starts at the 5th fret.
 The notes for the A minor pentatonic scale root note fret are (A, C, D, E, G)